writing & editing

 SIR VIVAL’S SWEEPSTAKES

-…was produced by the Mark Taper Forum and Joyce Theatre, NYC.
-The play was devised and directed by Joanne Akalaitis with input from the original cast: Jesse Nelson, Castulo Guerra, Ray Birke, Jesse Borrego, Jose Kim, Jorge Galvan, Jim Ishida, Josie Kim, Rosalind Chao, Alma Martinez and Mimi Seton.
+Produced by the Mark Taper Forum and Joyce Theatre, NYC, devised and directed by Joanne Akalaitis with input from the original cast: Jesse Nelson, Castulo Guerra, Ray Birke, Jesse Borrego, Jose Kim, Jorge Galvan, Jim Ishida, Josie Kim, Rosalind Chao, Alma Martinez and Mimi Seton.
 The piece focused on immigration to Los Angeles ~ ‘the new Ellis Island’.

 Produced by LA Theatre Works with Rene Auberjonois, WAZO WAZO was a non-verbal opera conceived and composed by Seton, accompanied by Don Preston and Tom Shell, with lighting by Barbara Ling and direction by Tony Abatemarco working with Jan Munroe and Mimi.
 Production Awards: LA Weekly and Drama Logue.